jmajerus/MCP-DSL/README.md

 ## 🧱 MCP Concepts (Updated)

-MCP-DSL builds upon the principles of the [Model-Context Protocol (MCP)](https://github.com/anthropics/mcp), extending them into a fully declarative domain-specific language.
+MCP-DSL builds upon the principles of the [Model Context Protocol (MCP)](https://github.com/anthropics/mcp), extending them into a fully declarative domain-specific language.

 > 🛑 **Note:** Early drafts of this project were based on a narrow interpretation of MCP (limited to `model`, `context`, and `interaction`).
 As the MCP spec has evolved to include advanced capabilities such as `tools`, `resources`, `prompts`, `agentic behaviors`, `streaming`, and `authentication`, we are adapting MCP-DSL to match the full scope of the protocol.